 The GMC is one of the oldest and most respected high school Athletic conferences in Ohio.
-Member schools have captured 44 OHSAA team championships and 139 OHSAA individual event championships.
+Member schools have captured 44 OHSAA team championships and 144 OHSAA individual event championships.
 In addition conference member schools have placed teams in final national rankings (USA Today and other publications) in football, boys and girls basketball, girls soccer, and baseball.
 Numerous individual athletes from the GMC have won national individual championshipships or have been selected as high school all-americans.
-Former GMC athletes have also succesfully competed in the professional major league ranks in football, men's and women's basketball, men's and women's soccer, and baseball as well as in the Olympic Games.
-All 10 member schools compete predominantly at the Ohio division 1 level (largest schools).
+Former GMC athletes have also successfully competed in the professional major league ranks in football, women's golf, men's and women's basketball, men's and women's soccer, and baseball as well as in the Olympic Games in both men's swimming and wreswtling.
+All ten member schools compete predominantly at the Ohio division 1 level (largest schools).

 *First Year (66-67)...GMC founded with six charter member schools: Fairfield, Hamilton Garfield, Hamilton Taft, Miamisburg, Middletown, and Princeton.
 Only 8 sports were competed; cross country, tennis, gymnastics, wrestling, swimming, golf, baseball, and track & field with competition for boys only.